dsb2019/dsb2017.github.io/index.md

 uses a specific graph to account for these multiplicities and remains linear in complexity.
 It thus provides a way to compute approximate shortest superstring with multiplicities.

+#### Data structures for population sequencing projects
+**Anthony Cox**

+#### PanTools: representation, storage and exploration of pan-genomic data
+**Siavash Sheikhizadeh**, M. Eric Schranz, Mehmet Akdel, Dick de Ridder and Sandra Smit

+Thanks to the impressive advances in sequencing technologies, the availability of eukaryotic genome assemblies is growing rapidly.
+The fact that many species are now represented by multiple (reference) genomes necessitates a transition from single-genome to pan-genome analyses.
+We define the pan-genome as a comprehensive representation of multiple genomes, facilitating comparative analyses at the nucleotide, gene, and function level.
+Current pan-genomic approaches do not thoroughly address scalability, functionality, and usability issues.
+We propose a graph structure consisting of a hierarchy of nucleotide, annotation, and function layers, which is stored in a Neo4j graph database making it scalable to large datasets.
+We have developed an online algorithm to construct a generalized De Bruijn graph as the nucleotide layer of the pan-genome.
+In addition, our toolbox PanTools provides useful functionalities for adding new genomes and annotations, retrieving sequence of genes and genomic regions, reconstructing the constituent genomes, and inferring orthology relationships in the pan-genome.
+Efficiency and accuracy of PanTools have been validated on various eukaryotic data sets.

+#### Haplotype-resolved genome assembly using overlap graphs
+**Jasmijn Baaijens**